-Whilst we do not rely on the work of your internal auditors, we have reviewed Internal Audit reports issued to management during the period to March 21.
+Whilst we do not rely on the work of your internal auditors, we have reviewed Internal Audit reports issued to management covering the period up until March 21.
 This is to ensure that any financial statement risks identified are considered in determining the extent of our audit procedures.